openxc-retro-gauge/retro-gauge/android/README.md

   Gauge.
 When off, no information is sent to the gauge.
 * Exit - Exits the application.
 Note that if the user navigates away from this activity via the home or back buttons, updates will continue in the background.
-The Exit button ceases all USB communcation with the gauge.
+The Exit button ceases all USB communication with the gauge.
 * Data Source Selection - The large buttons labeled "Vehicle Speed", "Miles per Gallon", and "Steering Wheel Angle" select those data sources for the application.
 When a data source is selected, a hard coded color pallet is